 Tables and indexes are combined into DATABASES.
 These usually make sense in terms of an application (the 'customer' database, for example, would be a collection of all the tables and associated indexes which held customer information).
 You will have local standards for table names, which DB2 uses when generating the names for the VSAM files.
 The table name is the third qualifier.
 A Database can hold a maximum of 4096 table spaces.

 STOGROUPS map databases to physical disks.
 The significant difference between DB2 stogroups, and SMS storagegroups, is that the SMS relationship is 1:n, and the DB2 relationship n:n (hey, this stuff is about DB2, so why not use a bit of relational terminology?).
 Translated, this means that an SMS disk can only be defined to one storagegroup, but a DB2 disk can be assigned to several stogroups.
-In any case, if you are running DB2 under SMS, then your DBAs should define all their stogroups with volume(*), and let SMS take control.
+In any case, if you are running DB2 under SMS, then your DBAs should define all their stogroups with volume(*), or just miss the volume parameter off altogether, and let SMS take control.

 So that just leaves the high level qualifier.
 Ideally, this should identify the application, and whether the data is prod, development, or test.
 If so, you can use the hlq to direct allocations to the correct storage pool.
 Separating prod and dev by hlq also keeps production and development data in separate catalogs, always a good idea!

 DB2 UDB on open systems (Windows, Unix, Linux) has two types of tablespaces called SMS (System Managed Space) and DMS (Database Managed Space).
 Do not confuse this with z/OS SMS.
 This is explained on the DB2 and SMS page.